Till, bruised and bitten to the bone

 - Interestingly, recent datamining of Skyrim patch files has revealed that spear animations were added to the game, possibly for use in future DLC.

 - One of the weapon types in Fire Emblem, the other being Swords, Axes, Bows, and Magic Books.
 Lances are stronger than swords and more accurate than axes, making them a Weapon Of All Stats.
-Lances receive bonuses when used against sword-wielding opponents (and penalties against axes), and are the main weapons of several fighting classes (Knights, Pegasus Knights, Wyvern Knights) and secondary weapons for others (Cavaliers and Falcoknights, who can use both swords and lances; Generals and Great Knights, who use both lances and axes).
+Lances receive bonuses when used against sword-wielding opponents (and penalties against axes), and are the main weapons of several fighting classes (Knights, Pegasus Knights, Wyvern Knights until Fire Emblem Awakening where they switch to axes) and secondary weapons for others (Cavaliers and Falcoknights, who can use both swords and lances; Generals and Great Knights, who use both lances and axes; and Dark Fliers, who use both lances and magic tomes).
 In general, Lances are the preferred weapon of mounted units.

 - Prince Ephraim of Renais (The Sacred Stones) is a Lord that specializes in this.
 He later gets the lance Siegmund, one of the Renais Sacred Twins aka the holy weapons of their country; his fellow Prince Innes later brings one of the Frelian Sacred Twins, another lance known as Vidofnir.

 - In Genealogy Of The Holy War, two of the Twelve Crusaders (Dain and Noba) were lance users.
 Their sacred weapons, only avaliable to people of major Dain or Noba blood, are the lances Gungnir and Gaebolg.
-Dain's Gungnir is wielded by King Trabant of Thracia and his son Crown Prince Areone; Noba's Gaebolg is the weapon of Duke Cuan and later of Princess Altenna who, after her dad and mom's murders, is taken in by Trabant as his war spoil.
-When she finds out the truth (assuming you don't kill her in battle), she has a Heel Face Turn and joins your group, putting the Gaebolg to your service.
-And later, if you play your cards right, Altenna can convince Areone of becoming an allied unit (not under your command, but still attacking your enemies.), thus sorta giving your group the Gungnir too.
+Dain's Gungnir is wielded by King Travant of Thracia and his son Crown Prince Areone; Noba's Gaebolg is the weapon of Duke Quan and later of Princess Altenna who, after her dad and mom's murders, is taken in by Travant as his war spoil.
+When she finds out the truth (assuming you don't kill her in battle), she has a Heel-Face Turn and joins your group, putting the Gaebolg to your service.
+And later, if you play your cards right, Altenna can convince Areone of becoming an allied unit (not under your direct command, but still attacking your enemies), thus sorta giving your group the Gungnir too.

 - Even more.
 Dain and Noba were a Brother-Sister Team, whose destinies took a turn for the worse in what's known as "Tragedy of the Gaebolg", which ended up with Noba killing herself and Dain dying few years later.
-Cuan's wife Ethlin is thus very scared of handing Cuan the Bolg... and they're horribly killed by Trabant few after she does.
+Quan's wife Ethlyn is thus very scared of handing Quan the Bolg... and they're horribly killed by Travant few after she does.

 - In Fire Emblem Tellius spear-wielding Soldiers/Halberdiers added a Third-Tier to become Sentinels.
 Notable spear users included Country Mouse and Shrinking Violet Nephenee, and Antivillains Bryce and Levail who both wielded the Wishblade an ungodly powerful lance that's one of the top ten weapons in the game.
 Levail's actually one of the few tough enemies you encounter during the last part of the second game.